 The Four Basic Checkmates

 Every player must be thoroughly familiar with the following basic checkmates.
 These are forced wins; even with best play by the weaker side, the superior side should win.
 Why doesn't the weaker side resign such endings immediately?
 In tournament play where games are contested under strict time limits, the superior side may be short of clock time and have difficulty recalling the winning procedure, or accurately playing a lengthy sequence of moves before his flag falls.
-As we noted in the section on drawn games, a mistake or two and the inferior side escapes with a draw due to the 50-move rule; this is particularly true of the rarely encountered K+B+N vs. K endgame.
+As we noted in the section on drawn games, a mistake or two and the inferior side escapes with a draw due to the 50-move rule; this is particularly true of the rarely encountered (and so infrequently practiced!)
+K+B+N vs. K endgame.
 The superior side may also blunder, losing a piece or creating a stalemate position, allowing the inferior side to escape with a draw.